rschristopher/ischristtrue.com/src/modern-views/syncretism.md

-This can be a rather difficult topic, as we're forced into the uncomfortable proposition that other beliefs, include many modern Christian beliefs (such as mormonism) are not just wrong but also heretical and blasphemous.
+This can be a rather difficult topic, as we're forced into the uncomfortable proposition that other beliefs, including many modern Christian beliefs (such as mormonism) are not just wrong but also heretical and blasphemous.

 Buddhism